terryzhao127/tensorflow-windows-build-script/README.md

 - [x] Add support for building PyPI wheels and C API.
 - [ ] Add support for other versions of Tensorflow.
 - [x] Check if a **specific** version of dependency is installed and give a warning if another version of it is installed.
+- [ ] Refactor the structure of script.
+- [ ] Change how to process the output files.